Eastern Condors Blu-ray Movie

 The leaders

-Directed by Sammo Hung, Eastern Condors opens up in America where a high-ranking military official announces that something has to be done about a large arsenal of weapons that has been abandoned in Vietnam after the war has ended.
-If the weapons end up with the Commies, the man clarifies, then there is trouble ahead, and not only for America.
-Shortly after, the Pentagon offers a colorful crew of Asian mercenaries a deal: If they go to Vietnam, destroy the weapons and get out alive, they would earn U.S. citizenship with a bonus of $200,000 each.
+Directed by Hung, Eastern Condors opens up in America, where a high-ranking military official announces that something has to be done about a large arsenal of weapons that has been abandoned in Vietnam after the war has ended.
+If the weapons end up with the commies, the man clarifies, then there is trouble ahead, and not only for America.
+Shortly after, the Pentagon offers a colorful crew of Asian mercenaries a deal.
+If they go to Vietnam, destroy the weapons and get out alive, they would earn U.S. citizenship with a bonus of $200,000 each.

 The character arcs appear random at best.
-With the exception of Lam and Tung, who quickly and convincingly emerge as the only individuals that comprehend the true nature of the deadly mission, the rest of the men around them remain supporting characters that routinely engage in meaningless conversations until they die in some ‘heroic’ fashion.
+Except for Lam and Tung, who quickly and convincingly emerge as the only individuals that comprehend the true nature of the deadly mission, the rest of the men around them remain supporting characters that routinely engage in meaningless conversations until they die in some ‘heroic’ fashion.
 Quite predictably, the nature and evolution of their relationships are seriously underwhelming.
 The three women are there only to add an extra dose of exotic flavor to the mission as well.

-With the exception of the slow-motion kicks the fights are very nicely choreographed and it does not take long to realize that Sammo Hung and Yuen Biao are doing some quite special things in front of the camera.
-But anyone looking for some substance material to go along with them will almost certainly walk away from the film seriously disappointed.
+Except for the slow-motion kicks, the fights are very nicely choreographed, and it does not take long to realize that Hung and Biao are doing some quite special things in front of the camera.
+But anyone looking for some substance to go along with them will almost certainly walk away from the film seriously disappointed.

 Eastern Condors Blu-ray Movie, Video Quality 4.5 of 5